datboyblu3/HackTheBox_Studies/HTB-Academy/8-Attacking Common Services/SMB.md

 ### Questions

-What is the name of the shared folder with READ permissions?
+**1. What is the name of the shared folder with READ permissions?**

 **nmap**
 ```